-The addition of pocket parks, green infrastructure, landscaping, lighting, and benches, as well as pedestrian paths along the new levee sections are all possible aesthetic mitigation features.
-USACE will work with appropriate departments within the City of New Orleans to determine if there is interest in the city acting as a non-federal sponsor and to ensure there is an operation and maintenance plan in place for aesthetic mitigation features.
+The addition of pocket parks, green infrastructure, landscaping, lighting and benches, as well as pedestrian paths along the new levee sections are all possible aesthetic mitigation features.
+USACE will work with appropriate departments within the City of New Orleans to determine if there is interest in the city or other appropriate entity to act as a nonfederal sponsor and to ensure there is an operation and maintenance plan in place for aesthetic mitigation features.